Brazil travel advice

 Women travelling alone may be subject to some forms of harassment or verbal abuse.

-• Keep your hotel doors and windows locked
+• Keep your hotel doors and windows closed and locked

 • Do not accept offers of transportation from strangers